 The ideal daytime temperature for this plant ranges between 65° to 75° degrees Fahrenheit and nighttime temperatures between 50° to 60° degrees Fahrenheit.

 However, it does not grow quite as well indoors due to its high need for sunlight.
 Remember, this succulent thrives in USDA hardiness zones 9 to 11.

 Sedum adolphii has the same watering needs as most succulents.
 It is sensitive to overwatering and needs ‘watering with care.’

-Test the dryness of the soil before watering to make sure you do not end up overwatering.
+Test the soil’s dryness before watering to ensure you do not end up overwatering.